transient-haskell/axiom/README.md

 > cabal install axiom
 ```

-Then install Axiom in GHCJS:
+In any case you need to install Axiom in GHCJS too:

 ```
 > cabal install axiom --ghcjs